• Skip to primary navigation

 How to Make Roasted Chicken with Vegetables

-The basic method for this Roasted Chicken and Veggies recipe is this:
+The basic method for this Roasted Chicken and Veggies recipe is below.
+Keep in mind you can also make Instant Pot Whole Chicken or Crock Pot Whole Chicken.

-Step 1: Dice root vegetables, like sweet potatoes, red potatoes, carrots, and red onion, and place in the bottom of a roasting dish.
+Dice root vegetables and place in the bottom of a roasting dish.
 Toss them some oil and season well with salt and pepper.

 How Do I Know When the Roasted Chicken is Done?